 Eunice had lost her number-one helper when her daughter graduated from Waitsfield High School in 1950 and went to the University of Rochester in upstate New York to study music.
-Eleanor was as familiar as her mother with the telephone industry.
+From her years of working alongside her mother, Eleanor was as familiar as Eunice with the telephone industry.
 She had helped with maintenance, but also spent time in the business office, sorting and billing.
 While in high school, she split the Sunday operator shift with Eunice so the other operators could have the day off.
 Years later, Eleanor would say that getting into the phone business was easy.
-She was born in it.
+She was born into it.
 Although she returned home each summer to help her mother run the company, Eleanor's life seemed to be moving away from WFT.
-She had met the man she would eventually marry, Dana Haskin, when she took swimming lessons at the Montpelier Recreation Department while she was in high school.
+She had met the man she would eventually marry, Dana Haskin, when she took swimming lessons at the Montpelier

+Recreation Department while she was in high school.